Copyright (c) 2007 THE THRASH METAL GUIDE

 Aggressive thrash with shades of death metal, especially in the vocal department; the tempo is quite fast most of the time with nice guitar work, both in the riff and the solo sector.
 This is classic stuff which was typical for the late 80's/early 90's (the French scene at that time, the Swedes Merciless (their debut in particular), even Massacre and Entombed could be heard on the more intense death-ish parts, and it's nice to hear this sound brought back with style.

-Into The Dephts To Burn Full-length, 2002
+Into the Dephts to Burn Full-length, 2002

 ZOMBIE (USA)